waffleio/poxa/README.md

 ## Console

-A simple console is avaiable on index:
+A simple console is available on index:

 ![Console](http://i.imgur.com/zEbZZgN.png)